biologist79/ESPuino/README.md

 * 11.12.2020: Revised GUI-design (thanks @mariolukas for contribution!) + (untested) PCB added for Wemos Lolin D32 + gerberfiles for headphone-PCB
 * 18.12.2020: Added SD-MMC 1 Bit-mode (`SD_MMC_1BIT_MODE`).
 This mode needs one GPIO less and provides almost doubled speed (compared to SPI) for FTP-transfers (thanks @tueddy for contribution!)
 * 18.12.2020: Added support for RFID-reader PN5180 (`RFID_READER_TYPE_PN5180`).
 PN5180 has better RFID-range/sensitivity and can read ISO-15693 / iCode SLIX2-tags aka 'Tonies' (thanks @tueddy for contribution!)
+* 20.12.2020: Due to memory-issues with webstreams, FTP needs to be activated by pressing pause+next-button now
 <br />More to come...

 ## Known bugs